inverse/personal-site/about.md

 title: About
 ---

 Hi!
-I'm Malachi Soord, a Software Engineer based in Berlin who is currently working @ [Vinted](https://www.vinted.com) working on building out their logistics network ar part of [Vinted Go](https://vintedgo.com).
+I'm Malachi Soord, a Software Engineer based in Berlin who is currently working @ [Vinted](https://www.vinted.com) working on building out their logistics network within [Vinted Go](https://vintedgo.com).

 I'm interested in Home Automation and working on projects to ✨ simplify ✨ things.